schorschii/LAPS4LINUX/README.md

 ### Remote Access
 On Linux, the GUI allows you to directly open RDP or SSH connections via Remmina from the menu.
 Please make sure you have installed the latest Remmina with RDP and SSH extensions.

+### Windows and macOS
+The clients (GUI and CLI) are also executable under Windows and macOS.
+It's ported to Windows because of the additional features that the original LAPS GUI did not have (query custom attributes, OCO integration).

 ### `laps://` Protocol Scheme
 The GUI supports the protocol scheme `laps://`, which means you can call the GUI like `laps-gui.py laps://HOSTNAME` to automatically search `HOSTNAME` after startup.
 This feature is mainly intended to use with the [OCO server](https://github.com/schorschii/OCO-Server) web frontend ("[COMPUTER_COMMANDS](https://github.com/schorschii/OCO-Server/blob/master/docs/Computers.md#client-commands)").